Rick-997/AI-Forensics-Boston-Capstone/reports/Hyperparameter_Tuning_and_Model_Evaluation_Report.md

 **Prepared for**: Massachusetts State Police Crime Laboratory and Boston Police Department

 ## Background & Question (Recap)
-Forensic crime laboratories are under constant pressure.
+Forensic crime labs are under constant pressure.
 Every shooting incident requires extensive resources — ballistics analysis, firearm tracing, DNA testing, and multiple rounds of laboratory work.
 These processes are time-consuming, expensive, and critical for building strong cases.
 At the same time, the Boston Police Department handles tens of thousands of crime incidents each year, but only a small fraction actually involve firearms.

 The current system treats every potential firearms-related report with the same urgency because there is no reliable way to identify high-risk cases early.
 This leads to backlogs, delays in justice, and unnecessary strain on limited lab resources.